codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 ## Coming Back Home and Stateside

-After a quick trip to the store to buy myself a desk, monitor and computer, my entire existence was devoted to learning web development.
+After a trip to the store to buy myself a desk, monitor and computer, my entire existence was devoted to learning web development.

 Video game life, social life, any life outside of learning and progression didn't exist for the first few months.
-I started simple on websites like [Treehouse](https://teamtreehouse.com/) and expanded into more advanced ones, such as [Frontend Master](https://frontendmasters.com/).
+I started simple on websites like [Treehouse](https://teamtreehouse.com/) and expanded into more advanced ones, such as [Frontend Masters](https://frontendmasters.com/).

 I progressed steadily and my dedication would soon pay off.